 If you feel like drilling a scratch technique or pattern is a monotonous process for you, it’s important to remind yourself of why you’re practicing that particular item in the first place.
 When you focus too much on the process it’s all too easy to lose patience and become bored because the process is the hardest part.
 It’s the result that we all treasure and enjoy having under our belt and so that is what your mind should be concerned with most.

 All that being said, let’s not confuse emotional intent with completely unrelated thinking.
 Meaning, if you want to express something that you’re practicing with a specific emotional feeling, you may want or need to think of something outside the realm of scratching.
 Some examples might include a rainy day or a fight scene in a movie.
-These types of thoughts when used correctly by tying them closely to the technique or combo in question can be very effective for self expression when scratching and shouldn’t be overlooked.
+These types of thoughts when tied closely to the technique or combo in question, can be very effective for self expression when scratching and shouldn’t be overlooked.

 A masterful level of concentration is not unlike that of intensely focused meditation.
 The more you actively seek to obliterate wasteful thinking and replace it with fully on target thought, the quicker and more easily you will reach the goals that you’re most concerned with achieving.
 So stay alert, stay patient and keep your eye on the prize!

 Article written by Kwote